awsdocs/aws-certificate-user-guide/doc_source/gs-acm-request-public.md

 --options CertificateTransparencyLoggingPreference=DISABLED
 ```

-This command outputs the Amazon Resource Name \(ARN\) of your new private certificate\.
+This command outputs the Amazon Resource Name \(ARN\) of your new public certificate\.

 ```
 {